 A mug’s history of design (The folly of the mug)

-In its very short lifespan, the mug has become a quintessential comfort object.
+Over the course of its very short history, the mug has become a quintessential comfort object.
 The origins of the contemporary mug are found in the medieval tankard, designed for drinking beer.
-When the 20th century crafts movement was looking for ways to represent British traditional design it alighted on the tankard and married it with the Japanese aesthetic so prevalent at that time (examples include Tenmoko glazed tankards or Robert Welch stainless steel tankards from Chipping Camden).
+When the 20th century crafts movement was looking for ways to represent British traditional design it alighted on the tankard, and married it with the Japanese aesthetic so prevalent at that time (examples include Tenmoko glazed tankards or Robert Welch stainless steel tankards from Chipping Camden).

 Authenticity is a key contemporary fixation.
-It is a particularly mediated and legislated concept in Grizedale’s home, the Lake District, where the most heavily- endorsed notions of authenticity are highly questionable – from planning regulations that require ‘authentic’ Victorian-styling on garages and extensions to the marketing of a wilderness landscape which is in fact meticulously managed.
+It is a particularly mediated and legislated concept in Grizedale Art’s home, the Lake District, where the most heavily endorsed notions of authenticity inform a range of cultural outputs; from planning regulations that require ‘authentic’ Victorian-styling on garages and extensions, to the marketed appeal of a wilderness landscape which is in fact meticulously managed.
+This collection includes fakes, forgeries, and work in the style of key design and craft figures.

-Many of these fakes are purchased on the open market via auction and Ebay and so far the Collection contains celebrated fakes including the Wormwood Scrubs Leach forgeries, Martinware (Colston fakes), Lucie Rie, Kurt Schwitters etc. Further fakes have been commissioned by GA.
+Many of these fakes are purchased on the open market via auction and/or eBay, including the Wormwood Scrubs Leach forgeries, Martinware (Colston fakes), Lucie Rie, and Kurt Schwitters.
+Further fakes are often commissioned by GA for those with an interest in producing them.

 Arts and Crafts eccentrics/mavericks: